Blood Red Dragon

-Blood Red Dragon is a 2011 limited epic fantasy comic series created by Stan Lee and Yoshiki published in 2011 by Image Comics.
+Blood Red Dragon is a 2011 limited epic fantasy comic series based on Japanese rock star Yoshiki, created by Stan Lee and published in 2011 by Image Comics.
 Todd McFarlane served as the series' creative director.
 The series was written by Jon Goff with art from Carlo Soriano and Crimelab Syndicate.

 Summary

 Rock star musician Yoshiki discovers super powers and turns into the Blood Red Dragon.
 He battles evil forces and assassins in the war with Oblivion, led by the mass murderer Ky'Rann the Slayer.
 Yoshiki is aided by the beautiful and deadly Shrine Maidens of the Dragon Temple.

 Development

 Yoshiki and Stan Lee met at a fundraiser in 2009.
 "He asked me what I do.
 I said rock star," said Yoshiki.
 Then Yoshiki asked Lee what he did.
 He said, "I make superheroes."
 Yoshiki responded with, "Great, are you going to make me a superhero someday?"

 Todd McFarlane joined the project as creative director.
 When developing Yoshiki's portrayal in the comic, McFarlane said "Yoshiki kind of flaunts his androgynousness.
 He was quick to point out that he didn’t want to be muscle-bound.
 When he turns into the dragon character, he didn’t want it to be like the Hulk.
 He wanted to be lean and mean."

 Yoshiki oversaw the project's overall creative direction, and Jon Goff wrote the series's script based on a treatment from Lee.
 "Stan put together a treatment that established the groundwork for the story.
 This included a pretty thorough outline for the basic origin of the Blood Red Dragon and the threats he would face, as well as some very specific story beats that served as the foundation for some of the action set pieces.
 From there, Stan contacted Todd about developing the book further, with the express intent that Todd would help guide the visual sense and presentation of the story."